amergenthale/myProject/notebook-log.md

 ---
-title: "Phylogenetic Analysis of Conserved Genes in Kerstersia gyiorum"
+Title: "Phylogenetic Analysis of Conserved Genes in Kerstersia gyiorum"
-output: html_notebook
 ---

 # Objective

-This notebook analyzes phylogenetic relationships among five *Kerstersia gyiorum* genome assemblies using three conserved genes (*rpsJ*, *rplC*, and *rplD*).
-The workflow includes sequence preparation, multiple sequence alignment, phylogenetic inference, and Bayesian analysis using MrBayes.
+his notebook aims to investigate the evolutionary relationships among five *Kerstersia gyiorum* genome assemblies using three conserved genes (*rpsJ*, *rplC*, and *rplD*).
+By analyzing multiple genes, this study provides a more robust assessment of phylogenetic patterns within the species.

 # Dataset Description